dmstern/likers-blocker/README.md

 ![Logo](icon128.png)

-A Chrome extension to block all visually displayed likers of a tweet.
+A Browser extension to block all visually displayed likers of a tweet.

 Inspired by [Mario Sixtus (@sixtus)](https://twitter.com/sixtus):